nvidia-holoscan/holoscan-sdk/docs/gxf/doc/std/StandardExtension.rst

 **block_size**

 The size of one block of memory in byte.
 Allocation requests can only be fulfilled if they fit into one block.
-If less memory is requested still a full block is issued.
+If less memory is requested, a full block is still issued.

 * Flags: GXF_PARAMETER_FLAGS_NONE
 * Type: GXF_PARAMETER_TYPE_UINT64